Last updated: April 4, 2020

 |Circulation||Tachycardia, rapid weak pulse, warm-dry skin||Rapid, weak pulse, pale-clammy skin|

 Every cell in the body requires glucose as a foundation of energy.
-People with diabetes, though needing glucose, have an inability to process, or metabolize, it efficiently because the pancreas is either producing too little insulin or none at all—either way, glucose can accumulate to dangerously high levels.
+People with diabetes, though needing glucose, cannot process, or metabolize, it efficiently because the pancreas is either producing too little insulin or none at all—either way, glucose can accumulate to dangerously high levels.

 A healthy pancreas regulates the production of the insulin hormone proportionate to the amount of glucose in the blood.
 When food is digested in the intestine, sugar molecules are directly absorbed into the bloodstream, and the blood glucose level rises.
 The increase in blood glucose signals the beta cells in the pancreas to secrete insulin into the bloodstream.
 Insulin then allows glucose to enter into the body cells to be used for energy or stored.

 In the case of type 1 diabetes, beta cells of the pancreas release little or no insulin.
-In the absence of the hormone, sugar molecules present in the bloodstream fail to enter into the body cells, and as a result, blood glucose level rises.
+In the absence of the hormone, the sugar molecules in the bloodstream don’t enter the body cells, and as a result, the blood glucose level rises.
 The body fails to use glucose for energy even though there is an increased sugar level in the bloodstream.

 On the other hand, type 2 diabetes usually occurs due to obesity or being overweight and frequently develops in older people.
-In this kind of disease, the pancreas produces insulin, but the body fails to use it effectively.
-The hormone insulin does not access fat and muscle cells.
+The pancreas produces insulin, but the body fails to use it effectively.
+In type 2 diabetes, insulin does not access fat and muscle cells.
 As a consequence, glucose cannot enter into these cells to release energy.
-This leads to hyperglycemia or high level of blood glucose.
+This leads to hyperglycemia or a high level of blood glucose.